Trauma Cycle: How to Win Your Battle

 What Is Trauma Bonding?

-Trauma bonding is a term used to describe the phenomenon whereby someone becomes so attached to the trauma experience that it becomes overwhelming.
+Trauma bonding is the phenomenon whereby someone becomes so attached to the trauma experience that it becomes overwhelming.
 This can lead to PTSD and further decrease mental health.
 To overcome trauma bonding, people need to find ways of talking about and processing the experience.
 Doing this allows them eventually heal from their trauma and move on.

 Why do we experience traumatic events?

-Moreover, these reactions tend to linger for some time after the event has ended.
+Moreover, these reactions linger for some time after the event has ended.
 This often leads to PTSD.
-In fact, if left untreated, PTSD may lead to longer-lasting problems such as substance abuse or anger issues.
+In fact, if left untreated, PTSD lead to longer-lasting problems like substance abuse or anger issues.

 Also, it affects your mental health.
 With the proper guidance and care, though, overcoming PTSD is possible!